cxw42/do-not-self-host/ngbasm.md

 * Comments are OK on the same line as code, provided there is whitespace before the semicolon that starts the comment.
 (Otherwise you wouldn't be able to do `';`.)
-* Blank lines are ok and will be stripped out
+* Blank lines are ok and will be ignored
 * One instruction (or assembler directive) per line
 * Labels start with a colon
-* A **lit** can be followed by a number or a label name
 * References to labels must start with an &
+* A **lit** can be followed by a number, a label name, constant, or literal

 ### Assembler Directives

 ngbasm provides some directives which can be useful:

-**.o**utput is used to set the name of the file that will be created with the Nga bytecode.
+**.o**utput is used to set the name of the file that will be created with the ngb bytecode.
 If none is set, the filename will be defaulted to *output.ngb*

 Example: